drew1kun/ansible-resolv/README.md

 For example when testing local dns server setup, this role can be used as temporary resolv configuration for installing dependencies.

+Optionally it can lock the */etc/resolv.conf* file by changing it's 'i' attribute.

 Requirements
 ------------

 One of the following OS (or deriviatives):
  - Debian (Raspbian, Minibian)
    - all

 Role Variables
 --------------